James Francis Edward Keith: Jacobitism

-In his own autobiography, Keith himself makes it clear that his dissatisfaction in Great Britain began with the failure of Queen Anne to settle the Scottish succession on her brother James.
+In his autobiography, Keith makes it clear that his dissatisfaction in Great Britain began with the failure of Queen Anne to settle the Scottish succession on her half-brother James.
 The placement of a foreign, German family on the throne of the land led to widespread discontent in Scotland.
 On either 3 or 20 September 1715, he and his brother had stood side by side to proclaim James Stuart, son of the deposed King James VII and pretender to the Scottish throne, as King of Scotland.

 Keith was present later that year at the Battle of Sheriffmuir on 9 November.
 Subsequently, when the Earl of Mar failed to join up with the English Jacobites and the Catholics in the south, Keith realised that the end of this effort was near.
 The Jacobite effort was briefly resuscitated that year by the arrival of James himself, who landed at Peterhead at the end of December 1715, but when the Jacobites realised that James had travelled on a fishing trawler with two servants, not with an armada bringing the army the Jacobites hoped for, their morale sank even further.
-Eventually, after Government forces pursued the Jacobites almost to the Isle of Skye, a French Navy warship picked up 100 officers, including Keith, and brought them to St. Pol de Leon in Brittany.
+Eventually, after Government forces pursued the Jacobites almost to the Isle of Skye, a French Navy warship picked up 100 officers, including Keith, and took them to St. Pol de Leon in Brittany.
 His activities in this Jacobite rising of 1715 compelled him to remain on the Continent.

 Eventually, Keith went to Paris, where he had relatives.
 He spent the better part of a year living hand to mouth by selling the personal items he had brought with him, mostly horse furnishings.
 Although he could have asked any of his relatives for assistance, but, as he explained in his unfinished memoirs, "...
 I was then either so bashful or vain, that I wou'd [sic] not own the want I was in."
 Eventually he received a gift of 1000 livres from Mary of Modena, mother of the Pretender and this, plus some support from home and an allowance from James enabled him to spend the rest of the year at the university.
 In 1717, he received a commission as colonel of cavalry and was ordered to prepare to go to Scotland again, but the plan, contingent upon support from the Charles XII of Sweden, was discovered and thwarted, and he continued at the university.
 Later that year, in June, he met Peter I of Russia, and offered the Tsar his sword, being, as Keith considered it "high time ... to quitte [sic] the Academy and endeavor to establish myself somewhere ..."
 The Tsar apparently saw no need for the sword of a youth.